Billy McKinney Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in MLB.
+- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in MLB.

-- The Rangers have the sixth-ranked team ERA across all league pitching staffs (3.78).
+- The Rangers have the fifth-ranked team ERA across all MLB pitching staffs (3.75).

-- Rangers pitchers combine to allow 76 home runs (one per game), the fifth-fewest in the league.
+- Rangers pitchers combine to give up 77 home runs (one per game), the fifth-fewest in the league.

+- Eovaldi (9-3 with a 2.80 ERA and 96 strikeouts in 99 2/3 innings pitched) looks for his 10th victory when he makes the start for the Rangers, his 16th of the season.

-- His most recent time out came on Sunday against the Toronto Blue Jays, when the righty threw 2 1/3 innings, surrendering six earned runs while allowing six hits.
+- His most recent appearance came on Wednesday against the Chicago White Sox, when the right-hander went six innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.